learnable-content/Diving-into-ES2015/README.md

 ## Rest Parameters

 We're not done yet!
-There's another great new feature that we can use in a variety of ways to make parameter decalrations for functions incredibly dynamic and easy to use.
+There's another great new feature that we can use in a variety of ways to make parameter declarations for functions incredibly dynamic and easy to use.
 The next one we'll talk about is rest parameters.

 Using rest parameters, we can allow a dynamic number of arguments to be passed